syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/customization.md

 {% previewsample "page.domainurl/code-snippet/timeline/customization/dot-size" %}
 {% endif %}

-### Dot Shadow
+### Dot shadow

-Add a subtle shadow effect to the dots, providing depth and dimension to the timeline, making it feel more visually engaging.
+You can add shadow effects to the Timeline dots to make it feel visually engaging by using the `--dot-outer-space` variable.

 {% if page.publishingplatform == "typescript" %}